FedEx courier with customer

 CCP Registration

-Creating a CARM Client Portal (CCP) business account will be required to import goods into Canada and enable businesses to transact directly with the CBSA.
+Creating a CARM Client Portal (CCP) business account is required to import goods into Canada and enable businesses to transact directly with the CBSA.
 Learn more about CCP registration.

 Delegation of Authority